ratify-project/ratify/docs/developer/providers.md

     ...
     ```

+The Verification response follows `0.1.0` version.
+Check definition and examples in [0.1.0](../reference/verification-result-version.md#0.1.0).
 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).